 Ediger-Eller is picturesquely situated on the Moselle river banks and at the foot of the steepest vineyard in Europe, the Calmont.
-It is one of the most charming villages in the Moselle wine region, with it’s numerous half-timbered houses and cobblestone streets.
-The Moselle wine region is particularly known for it’s sweet Riesling wines.
-It is a perfect destination for a weekend trip.
-In this article, you can read some tips for a relaxing walk through Ediger-Eller, which has actually two village centers: Ediger and Eller.
-Both are rich in history.
+With it’s numerous half-timbered houses and cobblestone alleys, it is one of the most charming villages in the Moselle wine region.
+This region is particularly known for it’s sweet Riesling wines.
+It is a perfect destination for a weekend trip from Belgium or the Netherlands.

-You can park your car in the village of Eller, there are some (free) parking lots along the Moselweinstraße.
-The winery of the Conzen family is also located in this street.
+Along the Moselweinstraße in Eller, you will find the winery of the Conzen family.
 Here, you can taste the famous Riesling wines (and other varieties) from April to October in a cozy “wine stube”.
 Next to the degustation cellar is a pub where you can eat fresh pies (‘kuchen’ in German) with a view over the Moselle river.
-The pub/hotel is called ‘Moselterrasse’ and is also owned by the Conzen family.
-The rooms in the hotel are spacious with reasonable prices.
-Go to the website of the Conzen family for more information.
+My top favorite is the Bienenstich, a German pastry with a layer of caramelized almonds.
+The pub is part of Hotel Moselterrasse, which is run by the sister of winemaker Günter Conzen.
+The rooms in the hotel are spacious, comfortable and at very reasonable rates.
+It’s always a pleasure to go there.

-At a certain point, the road goes up a bit and then curves to the right.
-The choice is yours: climb further up to an (even more beautiful) viewpoint, or go downhill to the village of Ediger.
-You enter the village of Ediger through an old city gate, which is connected to the beautiful St. Martin’s Church.
-Be sure to take a look inside the church, it is worth it.
-You will see some interesting sculptures.
+I enter the village of Ediger through an old city gate, which is connected to the beautiful St. Martin’s Church.
+Be sure to take a look inside the church when you’re in this area, it is worth it.
+You will see some interesting sculptures from a distant past.
 The half-timbered houses in Ediger are often painted in red and white, just like the church.
 The village is full of photogenic corners.
 You will see!
 Because it’s such a small village, you don’t need a map to walk around.

 Ediger has some cozy restaurants.
 My favorite is the St. Martinuskeller, where you can order typical German dishes in a historic cellar complex, the so-called “Gewölbekellern”.
 Despite sitting in a cellar, there is a warm atmosphere thanks to the authentic decoration.
 On Thursdays and Fridays, freshly smoked trout is served.
 It is best to book your table in advance – by phone.
 It’s a place-to-be in the region, especially in the summer season.